WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/hyphens.md

 - e-learning
 - e-commerce

-To determine if a particular word can be hyphenated or not, refer the "Word List".
-If you're doubtful of a particular word, and if it's not covered in the "Word List", refer [The American Heritage Dictionary](https://ahdictionary.com/) and [Merriam-Webster](https://www.merriam-webster.com/).
+To determine if a particular word can be hyphenated or not, refer the [Word List]().
+If you're doubtful of a particular word, and if it's not covered in the [Word List](), refer [The American Heritage Dictionary](https://ahdictionary.com/) and [Merriam-Webster](https://www.merriam-webster.com/).

 ## Numbers and fractions